Botanical Ingredient

 Stevia rebaudiana

-Stevia rebaudiana is a small perennial herb in the Asteraceae family, native to Paraguay and Brazil, where the Guaraní people have used its leaves as a sweetener and medicinal herb for centuries.
-Its extraordinary sweetness — 200–300 times sweeter than sucrose — comes from steviol glycosides that pass through the body without caloric impact.
-Beyond sweetening, stevia demonstrates anti-inflammatory, antimicrobial, and antioxidant activity, and is one of the most vigorous warm-season producers in InVine's Florida garden.
+Stevia rebaudiana is a small perennial herb in the Asteraceae family, native to Paraguay and Brazil, where the Guarani people have used its leaves as a sweetener and herbal plant for centuries.
+Its extraordinary sweetness — 200-300 times sweeter than sucrose — comes from steviol glycosides that pass through the body without caloric impact.
+Beyond sweetening, stevia is rich in antioxidants and is one of the most vigorous warm-season producers in InVine's Florida garden.

 Traditional Uses

-- Traditional Guaraní sweetener and medicinal herb for centuries
+- Traditional Guarani sweetener and herbal plant for centuries

-- Topical wound care in South American folk medicine
+- Traditionally used in South American folk skin care

-- Blood sugar support in South American herbal medicine
+- Historically valued in South American herbal traditions

 Key Properties